ucsd-ccbb/cirrus-ngs/README.md

 The three column format has the same first two columns as the two column format.
 The third column is an identifier that is either Normal, Tumor, Chip, or Input (_case sensitive_)
    * The Normal/Tumor identifiers are used for mutect in the WGS pipeline
-   * The Chip/Input indentifiers are used throughout the ChipSeq pipeline (Input is used to normalize)
+   * The Chip/Input indentifiers are used throughout the ChiPSeq pipeline (Input is used to normalize)

-If two files form a Normal/Tumor or Chip/Input pair they must have the same group and directly follow one another
+If two files form a Normal/Tumor or Chip/Input pair they must have the same group.
-Also, each group in the three column format must have exactly one of each identifier (one Normal && one Tumor) || (one Chip && one Input)
+Also, each group in the three column format must have exactly one of each identifier (one Normal && one Tumor) || (one Chip && one Input).
+Do not mix Chip/Input and Normal/Tumor pairs in the same design file.

 #### Examples: